 On February 4, 2019, the Nasdaq Hearings Panel issued a decision granting our request for continued listing of our common stock on The Nasdaq Capital Market pursuant to an extension through June 25, 2019, subject to the condition that we shall have demonstrated a closing bid price of \$1.00 per share or more for a minimum of ten consecutive business days by June 25, 2019.
-In order to meet such compliance of the \$1.00 per share bid price, we may need to consummate a reverse stock split in order to achieve such compliance.
+In order to meet compliance with the \$1.00 per share bid price, we effected a one-for-ten reverse stock split on May 8, 2019; provided that our common stock trades at a price greater than \$1.00 for ten consecutive trading days prior to June 25, 2019.
+In addition, we have not met the stockholder equity requirements as of March 31, 2019 but expect to utilize the net proceeds from our recently announced rights offering in order to establish compliance with such requirements.
+However, there can be no assurance that the amounts raised in the rights offering will fulfill our stockholder equity requirements with Nasdaq.

-Notwithstanding, there can be no assurance that the Company will be able to regain compliance and if we are unable to regain compliance with the minimum closing bid price requirement by June 25, 2019, or if we fail to meet any of the other continued listing requirements, including stockholder equity requirements, our securities may be delisted from Nasdaq, which could reduce the liquidity of our common stock materially and result in a corresponding material reduction in the price of our common stock.
+In addition, if we are unable to regain compliance with the minimum closing bid price requirement by June 25, 2019 or the stockholder equity requirements, or if we fail to meet any of the other continued listing requirements, our securities may be delisted from Nasdaq, which could reduce the liquidity of our common stock materially and result in a corresponding material reduction in the price of our common stock.
 In addition, delisting could harm our ability to raise capital through alternative financing sources on terms acceptable to us, or at all, and may result in the potential loss of confidence by investors, employees and business development opportunities.
 Such a delisting likely would impair your ability to sell or purchase our common stock when you wish to do so.
 Further, if we were to be delisted from Nasdaq, our common stock may no longer be recognized as a "covered security" and we would be subject to regulation in each state in which we offer our securities.
 Thus, delisting from Nasdaq could adversely affect our ability to raise additional financing through the public or private sale of equity securities, would significantly impact the ability of investors to trade our securities and would negatively impact the value and liquidity of our common stock.